-These notes are provided for the operator of an installation or mobile plant to assist in the interpretation of their duties under the provisions of the above-mentioned legislation, with particular reference to the permit issued by Hartlepool Borough Council.
-These notes do not form part of the Permit unless within the conditions attached to it.
+These notes are provided for the Operator of an installation or mobile plant to assist in the interpretation of their duties under the provisions of the above-mentioned legislation, with particular reference to the permit issued by Hartlepool Borough Council.
+These notes do not form part of the Permit or conditions attached to it.